Rule 5101:2-9-36 | Additional requirements for children's crisis care facilities.

 (1) Provide residential care to a pre-teen for more than one hundred twenty days in a calendar year;

-(2) Subject to paragraph (C)(3) of this rule and except as provided in paragraph (D) of this rule, provide residential care to a pre-teen for more than sixty consecutive days;
+(2) Subject to paragraph (C)(3) of this rule and except as provided in paragraph (D) of this rule, provide residential care to a pre-teen for more than ninety consecutive days, which includes transfer of a pre-teen in a different location of the same agency;

 (4) Fail to comply with section 2151.86 of the Revised Code.

-(G) An agency operating a children's crisis care facility shall reasonably assure that child care staff persons are assigned to care for the same group of children each day and shall adhere to the following child care staff to children ratios:
+(E) An agency operating a children's crisis care facility shall reasonably ensure that child care staff persons are assigned to care for the same group of children each day and shall adhere to the following child care staff to children ratios:

 (1) For children under the age of six years, including the children of child care staff, there shall be at least one child care staff person on duty during awake hours for every five children or fraction thereof.